Possible reactions to sexual violence

 - Loss of memory linked to the episode of sexual violence

-- Fear: fear of being alone or in crowds, fear of evocative stimuli like odours, sounds or people who look like the perpetrator of the sexual violence
+- Fear: fear of being alone or in crowds, fear of evocative stimuli like odours, sounds or people who look like the assailant

 - Symptoms related to post-traumatic stress: constantly reliving the traumatic event during nightmares or flashbacks, avoiding situations that recall the trauma (losing touch with reality and emotions), being in a constant state of hypervigilance